vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

         </tr>
     </tbody>
 </table>

 <h3>Fiscal Quarters</h3>

 <p>
-A company fiscal year outlines its fiscal (financial) quarters dates.
+A company's fiscal year outlines its fiscal (financial) quarters dates.
-That means that fiscal quarters and quarter reporting dates may be different for each company.
+That means that fiscal quarters and quarter reporting dates may differ for each company.
-But usually they fall at the end of the months and don't cut through them.
+But usually, financial quarters end on the last day of a calendar month and start on the first day of a calendar month.
-Fiscal or financial quarter takes 3 months, so is approximately 91 days long, the same as the calendar quarter.
+A fiscal or financial quarter takes 3 months, so it is approximately 91 days long, the same as the calendar quarter, dividing calendar months into 4 equal sets.
 </p>

 <h3>Historical Origin of Calendar Quarters</h3>
 <p>
 Calendar quarters approximately match 4 seasons.
-Calendar quarters divides approximately match 2 equinox and 2 solstice days, when the plane of Earth's equator maximally aligns or excurses with the center of the Sun's disk (ecliptic).
+The starts of calendar quarters roughly correspond to 2 equinox and 2 solstice days, when the plane of Earth's equator maximally aligns or excurses with the center of the Sun's disk (ecliptic).
 </p>

 <h3>Request Notifications or Other Features</h3>
 Would you like to receive notifications or other features?
-Or do you need to consult on topic of software developement or machine learning?
+Or do you need to consult on the software development or machine learning?
-Contact me with button below.
+Contact me with the button below.

 <a class="btn btn-success m-1" style="text-decoration: none;" href="https://us3.list-manage.com/contact-form?u=289873d7958b1bdc1c6dc93b7&form_id=3b80462ee1d82c5a36e447efbfdbe72a">Consult with Vaclav</a>